 Here’s the backstory

 This is slightly different from luggage auctions, as the company opens the bags, checks the contents, and cleans them.
-It is then priced and available for purchase either online or in the store.
+It is then priced and available for purchase either online or in-store.

 Some of the more exciting things that have been found in lost luggage included a Nikon F camera from the Space Shuttle, an Egyptian burial mask, and shrunken heads from the Amazon rainforest.

 Speaking of Amazon, lost item sales aren’t limited to airlines.
 You can also buy packages that never made it to their destination from USPS and Amazon.
-In a similar manner to airlines, the deliveries are put up for auction.
+Similar to airlines, the deliveries are put up for auction.

 How to buy unclaimed packages

-There are a few websites where you can bid for unclaimed packages, but you also need to know about the risks involved.
+There are a few websites where you can bid for unclaimed packages, but you also need to know about the risks.
 One such website is GovDeals, which USPS contracts to auction undelivered goods.

 Fortunately, you aren’t bidding on a mysterious box with unknown content.
 Instead, you’re bidding on individual items listed across many categories.
 You bid on the item you would like and hope you win the auction.